School Info, Enrollment & Policies

 Failure to satisfy any one of these standards will result in a student being placed on satisfactory academic progress suspension.
 Suspended students lose federal financial aid eligibility.

-Students placed on satisfactory academic progress suspension may appeal the decision to Berklee Online.
+Students placed on satisfactory academic progress suspension may appeal the decision to Berklee Online by submitting the SAP Appeal Form here.
 Any appeal must be based on extenuating circumstances and contain written verification of those circumstances.
 Students who choose not to appeal or whose appeal is denied face dismissal from the college.

 If an appeal is granted, students will be placed into academic probation status and must sign and agree to the semesters of an academic recovery plan in order to continue to receive federal financial aid and register for classes for the Fall semester.
 If students have not fulfilled the conditions of the academic recovery plan by end of Spring semester, they will face academic dismissal.